aarohihi123/Bitcoin-sell-buy-classification/README.md

 # 👊 Project Overview

-This notebook performs Bitcoin price prediction and signal generation using technical indicators and machine learning with XGBoost.
+This notebook performs Bitcoin prediction (Sell or Buy) and signal generation using technical indicators and machine learning with XGBoost.
 The approach is focused on binary classification: predicting whether a price condition (like being overbought) is met.

 ---